 Attorney Fayard knows how urgent it is for you to address drug possession charges.
 By identifying flaws fast in how the drugs were found, identified, or measured could mean having the case reduced or dismissed.

-Hawaii has tough laws relating to the use, sale, and possession of drug paraphernalia.
+Hawaii law also makes the use, sale, and possession of drug paraphernalia illegal.
 These are separate from charges for the drugs themselves, and refer to anything used to grow, harvest, process, sell, store or use illegal drugs.

-Drug paraphernalia can include items, such as rolling papers, pipes, syringes, baggies, and scales.
+Under the Drug paraphernalia laws prohibited items include things like rolling papers, pipes, syringes, baggies, and scales.
 You do not even need to be in possession of illegal drugs to be charged:

-One of the best ways attorney Fayard can deal with drug paraphernalia charges quickly is by attacking the search.
+One of the best ways attorney Fayard can deal with drug paraphernalia and any other drug charge is by attacking the search.
 By proving that probable cause didn’t exist, you can limit the evidence and pursue other favorable outcomes.

 Michael was co-counsel representing a maritime worker that was injured when a negligent employee struck him in the head with a bell hammer attached to a crane.
 Pre-trial offer was $0.00.